Armed citizen who shot Oklahoma gunman told worried crowd, 'I'm here to help'

 Before bullets started flying at an Oklahoma City bar and grill, Bryan Whittle and Juan Carlos Nazario didn't know each other.
-But they knew what to do: Stop the gunman before someone dies.
+But they knew what to do: Stop a gunman before someone dies.

 The two, police say, prevented what could have been a deadly attack Thursday night after they armed themselves and took down the shooter, Alexander Tilghman.
 Both say they don't feel like heroes.